-Bluebell creeper (Billardiera heterophylla formerly Sollya heterophylla) is a familiar plant in Western Australia.
-It is climbing, twining, evergreen plant that has the capacity to become invasive in other warm regions.
-If carefully managed, the plant makes a nice addition as an understory plant with good frost tolerance once established.
+Bluebell creeper (Billardiera heterophylla formerly Sollya heterophylla) is a familiar plant in western Australia.
+It is a climbing, twining, evergreen plant that has the capacity to become invasive in other warm regions.
+If carefully managed, the plant makes a nice addition as an understory plant, with good frost tolerance once it’s established.
 Warmer regions can try growing bluebell creeper plants for their bell-shaped flowers and blue to purple fruits.
-Read on for more bluebell creeper info, including management, site conditions and care.
+Read on for more bluebell creeper info, including management, site conditions, and care.

 What is Bluebell Creeper?

-The former genus name Sollya honors Richard Solly, a late 18th century botanist, while the designation, heterophylla, is from the Latin words ‘hetero,’ meaning other, and ‘phylla,’ meaning leaf.
+The former genus name Sollya honors Richard Solly, a late 18th century botanist, while the designation, heterophylla, is from the Latin words ‘hetero,’ meaning other and ‘phylla,’ meaning leaf.
 This refers to the differently shaped leaves which are oval to lance shaped and glossy.
-The leaves may grow just under 2-3 inches (5-7 cm.) in length.
+The leaves may grow just under 2 to 3 inches (5-8 cm.) in length.

-The entire plant can achieve 3-5 feet (.92 to 1.5 m.) in height with a similar spread.
+The entire plant can achieve 3 to 5 feet (1-1.5 m.) in height with a similar spread.
 One of the more important aspects of bluebell creeper info is its preference for cool sun to partial shade locations, making it perfect for low light situations that are notoriously difficult to plant.
 Flowers are borne in auxiliary clusters, individually nodding and deeply blue.